piuppi/Proof-of-Concepts/AudimexEE/Reflected-XSS.md

 ![Screenshot](images/audimex.jpg)

-I have identified an **Reflected XSS (Cross-Site-Scripting)** in the main section of the site wal.fcgi
+I have identified a **Reflected XSS (Cross-Site-Scripting)** in the main section of the site wal.fcgi

 ![Screenshot](images/xss-menu.jpg)

-All request on contextual menus that contain references to this parameters are vulnerable to HTML/javascript code injection.
+All contextual menu requests that contain references to this parameters are vulnerable to HTML/javascript code injection.
 This flaw triggers an application error that does not properly sanitize HTML/Javascript tags, below the evidence.

 ##### Request: